Skip to main content

 • Proof of enrolment / graduation is required.

-• The successful applicant will participate in tasks assigned to them by WIN News.
-During the scholarship, the successful applicant will be bound by the same obligations as regular staff members
+• During the scholarship, the winner will be bound by the same obligations as regular staff members

 Past winners